Semliki Airstrip

 Semliki Airstrip (IATA: n/a, ICAO: n/a), also Semuliki Airstrip, is an airstrip serving the Semliki Wildlife Reserve and Semliki National Park, in the Western Region of Uganda.

 Location

-Semliki Airstrip in located is Kabarole District, in Semliki Wildlife Reserve, in the Toro sub-region, in Western Uganda.
+Semliki Airstrip in located in the Kabarole District, inside the Semliki Wildlife Reserve, in the Toro sub-region, in Western Uganda.
 The geographical coordinates of Semliki Airstrip are 0°53'45.0"N 30°21'09.0"E (Latitude:0.895833; Longitude:30.352500).

 Overview

 Semliki Airstrip is adjacent to Semliki Safari Lodge, within the nature reserve.
 Aircraft are allowed to land for a fee, collected by the Uganda Wildlife Authority.
 Transport to the Lodge by air, saves time and is less stressful than transport by automobile, on the narrow winding roads.